About the School of Health Sciences

 We regularly host a range of on-campus events and online sessions throughout the year to give you the opportunity to talk to our academics, staff and students and learn more about studying at City.
-We currently don’t have any further Open Evenings scheduled until autumn 2020 but we have some alternative options for you to find out more information.

 - Contact us - if you have any specific questions, please email us at one of the email addresses provided in this page and we will be happy to assist and/or put you in contact with the relevant member of staff.
 Alternatively, all City academic staff can be found by searching the Staff Directory on the City website.

 - Virtual Postgraduate Open Evening - attend our online Open Evening to speak to academics from your course, current students and staff about studying with us.

 - Join an online event - please visit our webpage and register to any available event that is relevant to you - new sessions may be added so we recommend checking this page regularly.